MBD Consultants, LLC dba XG Consultants Group, Inc.

 Selling or Sharing Personal Information.

 - We do not “sell” or “share” your personal information as those terms are defined in the CCPA.

 - We do not have actual knowledge that we have sold or shared personal information of minors under age 16.

 Consumer Rights.
 Pursuant to the CCPA, and as detailed below, consumers have various rights with respect to their personal information.

-- Request to Delete.
-You have the right to request that we delete your personal information from our records and direct any service providers or contractors to delete your personal information from their records, subject to certain exceptions.
-Upon receipt of a confirmed verifiable consumer request (see below), and as required by the CCPA, we will delete and direct any service providers or contractors to delete your personal information from our records.
+Request to Delete.
+You have the right to request that we delete your personal information from our records, subject to certain exceptions.
+Upon receipt of a verifiable consumer request (see below), and as required by the CCPA, we will delete and direct any service providers, contractors, and third parties to delete your PI from their records.

-We are not required to comply with your request to delete your personal information if it is necessary for us (or our service providers or contractors) to maintain your Personal Data in order to:
+The Company is not required to comply with your request to delete your personal information if it is necessary for the Company (or its service provider) to maintain your personal information in order to:

-- Complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform a contract between the us and you.
+- Complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated by you within the context of our ongoing business relationship with you, or otherwise perform a contract between the Company and you.

-- Help to ensure security and integrity to the extent the use of your personal information is reasonably necessary and proportionate for those purposes.
+- Help to ensure security and integrity to the extent the use of the consumer’s personal information I is reasonably necessary and proportionate for those purposes.